Here’s How to Meet all the Disney Princesses at Epcot

 Related: Meet Snow White at Disney World

-Here is a look at her line extended outside the character meet location.
+Here is a look at her line as it extends outside her character meet location.

 Jasmine loves to tell guests about her adventures with Aladdin on their magic carpet rides.
 She’ll probably talk about how it’s a whole new world.

-And she might mention that you can take a spin on a magic carpet when you visit Agrabah, I mean, Adventureland over at the Magic Kingdom.
+She might mention how you can take a spin on a magic carpet when you visit Agrabah.
+I mean Adventureland, at the Magic Kingdom.

 Related: Meet Jasmine at Disney World

-Nearby, you’ll have the opportunity to run into two more Disney Princesses.
+Nearby, you’ll have the opportunity to meet two more Disney Princesses.
 First, we have Belle, our favorite bookworm.
 She meets in her village dress alongside the water in front of the France Pavilion.

 Belle loves chatting about the weather, the great wide somewhere, and the Beast.
 Although bringing up Gaston might become a bone of contention, she doesn’t care for him.

-Princess Aurora, from Sleeping Beauty, also meets in the France Pavilion.
-Her meet is at the gazebo toward the front right side of the pavilion.
+Princess Aurora from Sleeping Beauty also meets in the France Pavilion.
+Her meet-and-greet is at the gazebo toward the front right side of the pavilion.
 She meets in her pink dress, not the blue one.

-Princess Aurora is the most lively of the Disney princess meets at Epcot.
+Princess Aurora is the most lively of the Disney princess meet at Epcot.
 She is always twirling and dancing, which is thrilling for the younger princesses who stop in to meet her!